Before you join a health and fitness club, be realistic about what activities

 youve signed up for a year and want to quit after a week, your club may

-come after you for payment for the full year.
-You need to look for several
+come after you to pay for the full year.
+You need to examine several contract

 The Marshs $200 initiation fee would seem stiff if you quit after two